microsoft/aed-go-learn-content/error-handling-logging/includes/02-logging.md

 }
 ```

-When you run the above code, you get the following output:
+When you run the preceding code, you get the following output:

 ```output
 2020/12/19 13:39:17 Logging in Go!